ar1n97/image-search-app/README.md

 # image-search-app

-thos is an image search app whith fectch images according to the search input from unsplash using unsplash api
+this is an image search app whith fectch images according to the search input from unsplash using unsplash api